leafac/leafac.com/prose/playing-the-game-with-plt-redex/overview.md

 ```
 </div>

-With each move, a peg can jump over its immediate neighbor on the North, East, South or West, and land on a space.
+With each move, a peg can jump over its immediate neighbor on the left, right, top or bottom, and land on a space.
 The neighbor peg that was jumped over is removed from the board.
 For example, the following are the four possible starting moves:

 <div class="code-block" markdown="1">
 Examples of Valid Moves (Starting Moves)